Probabilities are always axiomatizable: The general characterization theorems

+The axiomatization in the previous subsection depended on the assumption that homomorphisms can be separated by formulas (property \eqref{eq:sepprop}).
+In this subsection we show that for any given finite $P$, the set $\CH(P)$ of formal inequalities (recall: these are the formal expressions that are validated by all cognitive evaluations) always axiomatize the convex hull of the cognitive evaluations.
+What is more, it is always possible to chose a finite subset $\Sigma(P)\subseteq\CH(P)$ such that $\Sigma(P)$ does the job, as well.
+Finding elements of $\Sigma(P)$ can be done constructively/algorithmically once the values of the cognitive evaluations are known.

+\begin{theorem} Let $P$ be a finite set.
+There is a finite $\Sigma(P)\subseteq\CH(P)$ set of axioms such that for any $B:\gF(P)\to[0,1]$ the following are equivalent. \begin{enumerate}[(A)]\itemsep-2pt \item {\bf No Dutch book}: There is no Dutch book against $B$. \item {\bf Convex combination}: $B$ is in the convex hull of $\Hom_e(\gF(P),\gA)$. \item {\bf Probability}: $B$ validates the axioms $\Sigma(P)$, and if $\varphi\sim\psi$, then $B(\varphi)=B(\psi)$. \end{enumerate} \end{theorem} \begin{proof} That (A) and (B) are equivalent is Theorem \ref{pre:conv}.
+We prove (B)$\Leftrightarrow$(C).
+The direction (B)$\Rightarrow$(C) is immediate from that convex combinations of cognitive evaluations validate $\CH(P)$, and thus $\Sigma(P)$.
+As for the converse direction recall that since $\gA$ and $P$ are finite, there are only finitely many formulas up to $\sim$-equivalence, and thus the Lindenbaum--Tarski algebra $\gL(P)$ is finite.
+Let $\varphi_1$, $\ldots$, $\varphi_n$ be representants from each $\sim$-equivalence class (elements of $\gL(P)$), and consider the $n$-dimensional real valued vectors

 Let $A$ be the convex hull of $\{ \vec{v}: v\in V\}$.
-By way of contradiction, assume that $B$ is not a convex combination of cognitive evaluations in $V$.
-This is equivalent to that $\vec{b}$ is not in $A$.
-Then the Minkowski hyperplane separation theorem applies to $A$ and $\{\vec{b}\}$, and thus there is a vector $\vec{x}$ and a real number $c\in\mathbb{R}$ such that for all $v\in V$,
+The convex set $A$ is the convex hull of finitely many points, it is a polytope, and thus it is the intersection of finitely many hyperplanes.
+Thus, there is a finite set $R$ of pairs $(\vec{r}, c)$, where $\vec{r}$ is an $n$-dimensional vector, and $c\in\mathbb{R}$ such that